-Ideas and inspiration for some home-made messy play
+Ideas and inspiration for some home-made messy play.

 You’re probably already aware of sensory play – or “messy play” – by now, but don’t mistake it for just another parenting buzzword.
 Although, obviously a great indoor activity (or outdoor if you have the space!) where everyone can let loose, it also has many other positive benefits.
 First of all, as the name suggests, it helps develop babies’ senses; it offers them an outlet to learn and explore new sensations in a safe and fun way.
 It also helps develop fine motor skills and even helps build nerve connections.
 The first few years of a child’s life are incredibly important for brain growth, and many of the nerve connections are built during this phase, which means the more stimulation a baby’s brain receives, the more connections it will develop.
 But aside from all the science-y stuff, getting messy is just really, really, fun.
 There are endless activities you can concoct for the muckiest of play, but here are some of our favourites.

-Squishy bags are great for little hands to grab onto other than your hair or the front of your shirt (seriously bubs, thanks for showing our bras to the whole world) and you can go as simple or as complicated as you want.
+Squishy bags (or sensory bags) are great for little hands to grab onto other than your hair or the front of your shirt (seriously bubs, thanks for showing our bras to the whole world) and you can go as simple or as complicated as you want.
 Using zip-lock bags, you can either simply add paint, coloured rice, play dough, or whipped cream.
-We’ve had particularly great success with a combination of flour, water and food dye to make a satisfyingly squeezy sensations, similar to that of a stress ball (1 cup of flour, 6 tablespoons of water and food colouring).
+We’ve had particularly great success with a combination of flour, water and food dye to make a satisfyingly squeezy sensation, similar to that of a stress ball (1 cup of flour, 6 tablespoons of water and food colouring).
 For older toddlers, you can even use the bags to practice drawing letters or shapes on the surface of the bags by manipulating its content.
 Check out this list of awesome ideas for creating an endless number of sensory bags.